bartnash/documents/ai-ml/ProjectIdeas.md

 If this is an online service, one user could create the initial album upload their images and invite others who were on the trip to do the same.
-Each user would go through their initial conversation about the images they attach and then have opportunity to make comments on each image.
+Each user would go through their initial conversation about the images they attach and then have opportunity to make comments on all images.
 Creator of the album would have editorial rights to entire album.

 Could cataloger learn along the way?
 If the user names the people in